csffs/lfi/README.md

 ## Output:

 the results are output to the console, as well as to the file lfi_res.txt in the same directory where the script is run.
+Output is in the format: a link to the file, and its text